psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 *The original has an introduction with notes on each of the poems, which it might be worth reviewing.*

+`As ever, the following is written as it might be heard, not as it might be read.`

 ## Part I — Doso and Metanira

 In the town of Eleusis, there was much to rejoice in the household of Lord Celeus, a well-regarded leader of that place, for his wife, Metanira, though thought to be past child bearing age, had given birth.
 To a son.
 But there was concern too, because the child that was born was not born a strong child.